 Your Heart Belongs Here

-The Advanced Heart and Vascular Institute offers state-of-the-art, specialized care of diseases of the heart and vascular conditions.
-Our surgical team works closely with cardiologists, internal medicine and primary care physicians to diagnose valve disease early, utilizing advanced heart treatment technology.
+The Advanced Heart and Vascular Institute offers state-of-the-art, specialized care of heart disease and vascular conditions.
+Our cardiac surgery team works closely with cardiologists, internal medicine and primary care physicians to diagnose valve disease early, utilizing advanced heart treatment technology.
 Cardiovascular imaging specialists use the latest including diagnostic evaluations with the latest 3-D TEE (transesophageal echocardiogram), to determine the type and severity of heart and valve disease, and plan treatment.

 Patients may be referred by their primary physician or may request an appointment on their own.
 To schedule an appointment please call: 219-947-6711.